WolframResearch/FEMAddOns/Readme.md

 # FEMAddOns for Wolfram Language

-FEMAddOns is a package that provides additional to the build in Finite Element Method functionality into the [Wolfram Language](https://www.wolfram.com/language/).
+FEMAddOns is a package that provides additional functionality to the [Wolfram Language](https://www.wolfram.com/language/) build in Finite Element Method.
 FEMAddOns supports 11.3 and later versions of Wolfram Language deployments for the desktop, including [Wolfram Desktop](https://www.wolfram.com/desktop/) and [Mathematica](https://www.wolfram.com/mathematica/).

 ### Installing the FEMAddOns release